 Halong Bay Caves and Grottoes

 There are over 2,000 caves and grottoes in Ha Long Bay, and each one is more unique than the last.
-Many of the karstic foot caves can only be accessed by boat, Oriental Sails offers a variety of different boat tours that will take you to some of the most popular caves, including Sung Sot Cave (Suprise Cave), Trinh Nu Cave, and Thien Cung Cave.
+Many karstic foot caves can only be accessed by boat; Oriental Sails offers a variety of boat tours that will take you to some of the most famous caves, including Sung Sot Cave (Suprise Cave), Trinh Nu Cave, and Thien Cung Cave.

-The most impressive cavern by far is Sung Sote Cave (Surprise Cave).
-This massive two-chamber grotto features a clear pool and a strangely mountainous and mature landscape at its deepest point, and fabulous stalactite and stalagmite formations throughout.
+The most impressive cavern is Sung Sote Cave (Surprise Cave).
+This massive two-chamber grotto features a clear pool, a strangely mountainous and mature landscape at its deepest point, and incredible stalactite and stalagmite formations.

 Ha Long Bay Floating Villages

 There are four main fishing villages in Halong Bay, and each one has its unique history.
 We will outline each and what makes them unique below.